crowdsourcing-class/crowdsourcing-class.github.io/wa3.md

 2. You will create a task on [Crowdflower]() in which workers will label a sample of the articles, and recalculate your classifier's accuracy.

-###Part 1: Classifying unseen data
+###Part 1: Taking shots in the dark

-For this part, we will need to make some changes to the code you wrote last week.
+For this part, you will use your classifier from last week to make predictions about never-before-seen data.
+You will need to make some changes to the code you wrote last week.
 There are some engineering details that you need to get right in order for everything to run smoothly, so read the instructions carefully and follow them closely.

 1. First, you need to download the [unlabeled data]().
 It is a healthy 1.4G, so maybe don't download it over the wifi you are broadcasting from your phone, or the crappy xfinity wifi connection that you are kind of picking up from the coffee shop next door.
 You can unpack the data using the following command.
 You should see two directories, one containing your training data (this is the same as last week) and one containing unlabelled data.
 The unlabelled data is in two parallel files: articles.txt contains the text of the articles that you will use for the classifier. urls.txt contains the urls from which this text came; you will use these in Part 2 of the assignment.